kant/mygnuhealth/README.rst

 Please contect us and we'll back to you as soon as possible::

-Thank you !
  Dr. Luis Falcón, MD, MSc
  Author and project leader
  falcon@gnuhealth.org

 Email